stephanielamm/stephanielamm.github.io/README.md

 # stephanielamm.github.io
-Stephanie Lamm's Github portfolio site.
+This is Stephanie Lamm's Github portfolio site.